polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Teams.md

 - [Yes/No] If yes, specify roles/positions needed

 #### Project Description:
 Provide a brief description of your project.
 What problem does it solve?
-What technologies are you planning to use?
+What frameworks/standards are you planning to use?

 #### How to Reach Us:
 - [Discord/Telegram/Email] - [Contact Information]